dbutz/SchoolSite-Pro-Docs/redistricting/statistics/index.md

 ## Configure the statistics table

-The Statistics Window allows you to analyze your boundary scenarios based on various student attributes such as grade, ethnicity, loading standards and projected student residence.
+The Statistics Window allows you to analyze your boundary scenarios based on various student attributes such as grade, ethnicity, loading standards, and projected student residence.

 The settings you choose will be displayed in the statistics table.